Table of Contents

 Word of mouth is a positive bonus for increasing your brand awareness.
 Well-defined advertising campaigns will certainly help, but when it comes to a cost-effective and highly plausible method of spreading your word, well-targetted outbound email marketing offers very real benefits.

-Stuart Kerrs is a leading digital marketing agency in the UK providing services to the UK and beyond.
+Stuart Kerrs provides digital marketing services to the UK including email marketing management services to the UK and beyond.
 If you would like help getting your business in front of an on-line audience, contact us today to see how we can help you!

 Chris has been in the digital marketing industry for more than a decade.
 The knowledge and skills he has gained over this period of time has given him an edge and made him a true digital marketing expert.
 He is also an avid sports fan and loves to throw darts; meaning he’s always looking to hit his target and meet his goals.